Detailed content of our market study

 An oligopolistic market

-In ****, there were ** companies in Italy specializing in salt mining, with a turnover of *** million euros.
+In ****, we find ** companies in Italy specializing in salt extraction, with a turnover of *** million euros.

 Turnover of the ** largest Italian companies ATECO **.** Italy, ****, thousands of euros Source: ****

 ATECO code **.** represents companies specializing in salt extraction.
-In ****, Italkali dominated the Italian market with an estimated turnover of **.** million ...
+In ****, Italkali dominates the Italian market with a turnover of **.** million euros.
+Atisale SPA is in second place with a turnover of **.** million euros and Locatelli Saline Di Volterra Srl is in third place with a turnover of **.** million euros.

 3.2 Industry dynamics